TheoInTech/onlypens-xyz/README.md

 ### 🎯 Core Features

-- **User Authentication**: Wallet connect (e.g., Coinbase Smart Wallet) or email login.
+- **User Authentication**: Wallet connect using Coinbase Smart Wallet.
-- **Role Selection**: Users choose to be either an Influencer or a Ghostwriter.
+- **Role Selection**: Users choose to be either a Creator or a Ghostwriter.
+- **Gig Creation**: Create gig packages with an AI-assisted pricing and start inviting the best-matched ghostwriters
 - **Dashboard**:
   - _creators_:
-    - Post new briefs.
+    - Post new gigs in packages (e.g. 2 Thread, 4 short-post, 4 image caption).
     - View and manage submitted drafts.
     - Approve submissions and release payments.
-  - _Ghostwriters_:
-    - Browse available briefs.
+  - _ghostwriters_:
+    - Accept gig invitations from creators
-    - Submit drafts for assigned briefs.
+    - Submit drafts for accepted gigs.
     - Track earnings.
 - **AI-Powered Tone Matching**:
   - creators provide sample content to capture their unique tone.